 If you donate shares to charity their market value is deducted from your taxable income and you have no capital gains tax to pay.

-Please kindly remember this Trust when making or altering your Will.
+Perhaps you might kindly remember Scotland’s Churches Trust when making or altering your will?
 As a general rule assets bequeathed (or gifted) to charities are exempted from capital gains tax and inheritance tax.

 Scotland’s Churches Trust

 15 North Bank Street